View live flow and water level readings for Lambert Creek at the Lambert Creek waterbody page.

 1940's-era Ramsey County Drainage Map

 More than 50% of Minnesota contains shallow groundwater, a condition where a high groundwater table (saturated soil) is near the land’s surface.
 This is often indicated by the presence of wetlands.
 Unlike deep ground water, shallow groundwater moves according to gravity across the earth’s surface.
 Soil exposed to shallow groundwater becomes anaerobic, or hydric.
 While the water table changes year to year depending on rainfall and surface runoff, hydric soils retain the same chemical composure after shallow groundwater levels recede (part B in diagram below).
 When high rainfall follows a dry period, hydric soils quickly go back to acting like a wetland.
-While areas with wet soil can be a nuisance, it's important that the boundaries of our wetlands are maintained and respected because they are a crucial part of the water cycle.
+While areas with wet soil can be a nuisance, it's important that the boundaries of our wetlands and floodplains are maintained and respected because they are a crucial part of the water cycle.

 As ditch authority under Minnesota Statute 103B, VLAWMO is responsible for maintaining a reasonable function of the ditches and waterways in the Watershed.
 A 2018 feasibility study and Repair Report for Ditch 14 determined that the Ditch was adequately functioning and dredging repair urgency is not immediate, but should be planned and budgeted for.
 Click here for a list of reports and presentations on Lambert Creek/Ditch 14.